athulcd/athulcd.github.io/projects.md

 ##### Epigenetic Memory by Nucleosome Modification-Theoretical Analysis
 Created a stochastic model in MATLAB using Gillespie and Monte Carlo Algorithm based on the work done in the publication titled ’Theoretical Analysis of Epigenetic Cell Memory by Nucleosome Modification’ in the Cell Journal.
 Investigated the nature of the system for different values of the parameter Feedback-to-Noise ratio.
-Reproduced the plots in the paper using the model and achieved bistability based on Positive Feedback as predicted in the publication[...Read More](https://athulcd.github.io/blog/BB-626)
+Reproduced the plots in the paper using the model and achieved bistability based on Positive Feedback as predicted in the publication. [...Read More](https://athulcd.github.io/blog/BB-626)